d4rken-org/sdmaid-se/PRIVACY_POLICY.md

 SD Maid sends HTTP GET requests (similar to visiting a link with a web browser) to GitHub's servers to check for new MOTDs.
 A GitHub account is not required.

-The MOTD check is optional and can be disabled in settings.
+The MOTD check is optional and can be disabled during onboarding or in the settings.

 GitHubs privacy policy can be found here: https://docs.github.com/site-policy/privacy-policies/github-privacy-statement